 ⦁ Practicing relaxation techniques to overcome anxiety helps.

-⦁ To overcome the unnecessary fears, expose yourself to things little by little that cause anxiety to overcome it.
+⦁ To overcome unnecessary fears, expose yourself to things little by little that cause anxiety to overcome them.

 ⦁ Learn to accept changes.

 ⦁ Eating healthy food maintains the feeling of satisfaction and good levels of Hemoglobin which help to control anxiety.